Kdyby/Events/docs/en/index.md

 }
 ```

-By passing callbacks to the event, you're making them listeners
+Listeners are created by passing them to the event as callbacks

 ```php
 $process = new OrderProcess($orders);